blackjack419/helios/README.md

 Before continuing, it is recommended to familiarize yourself with the buildroot system by perusing the [buildroot manual](https://buildroot.org/downloads/manual/manual.html).

 ## Building Devices
 The output of the buildroot system ultimately produces an image which can be used to flash a microprocessor on an embedded device.
-Each device will hae its own folder to house the entirety of the buildroot build for that particular board/architecture.
+Each device will have its own folder to house the entirety of the buildroot build for that particular board/architecture.
 By default these will be located in the `output/` directory.

 To create a new device:
 ```